Where's the Art?

 Trylon of Freedom

-Born in Stuttgart, Germany in 1890, Carl Paul Jennewein maintained an active professional career as a painter and sculptor, and served as a member of the American Academy in Rome and the Architectural League of New York.
-In addition to the trylon, his other notable works include, Cupid and Gazelle at the Metropolitan Museum of Art in New York City and Portrait of a Child in the Corcoran Gallery of Art in Washington, DC.
+Born in Stuttgart, Germany in 1890, Carl Paul Jennewein maintained an active professional career as a painter and sculptor and served as a member of the American Academy in Rome and the Architectural League of New York.
+Jennewein was a popular artist among architects because his ‘rhythmic and stylized forms worked well with architecture.’
+He oversaw the completion of an extensive sculptural program for the Department of Justice Building in Washington, DC and is best know for his polychromatic terracotta pediments at the Philadelphia Museum of Art.
+In addition to Trylon, his other notable works include, Cupid and Gazelle at the Metropolitan Museum of Art in New York City and Portrait of a Child in the Corcoran Gallery of Art in Washington, DC.

 Sir William Blackstone

-Blackstone was an English jurist and legal historian whose writings influenced the U.S. Constitution.
-The work was commissioned by the American Bar Association as a commemorative gift to their British counterparts in 1923.
+Sir William Blackstone was an English jurist and legal historian whose writings influenced the creation of the U.S. Constitution.
+The scultpture was commissioned by the American Bar Association as a commemorative gift to their British counterparts in 1923.
 The ABA hired Paul W. Bartlett, a famed American sculptor who was trained in Paris by Emmanuel Frémiet at the Ecole des Beaux Arts and later by Auguste Rodin.
 Bartlett designed the bronze statue circa 1923 in his realistic style.
-Blackstone wears a long robe and holds a law book across his chest.
+Mimicking other sculptures of the famous jurist, Blackstone wears a long robe and holds a law book across his chest.
 The provenience of this statue, and whether it is indeed the original cast by Bartlett or later version, is somewhat disputed.

-The statue was installed upon a simple stone pedestal, minimally inscribed with Blackstone, in 1943 in its original location in front of old U.S. Court of Appeals Building on Judiciary Square.
+According to available sources, the sculpture was originally sent to England as intended.
+However, once there, it was discovered that the sculpture was much too large for the intended space and the gift was returned.
+Following its homecoming in 1943, the statue was donated to the U.S. government and installed in front of the old U.S. Court of Appeals Building on Judiciary Square.
 The bronze was relocated in 1953 to its current site at the southeast corner of the Prettyman Courthouse.

 Sidney Biehler Waugh